jhseong7/gimbap/README.md

 (A)pplication
 (P)rogramming

+## Why GIMBAP?

+Gimbap is a Korean-style see-weed roll that is similar to sushi.
+It is a simple and easy to make dish that is popular in Korea.
+The name GIMBAP is chosen as the accronym because it's one of my favourite dishes!.

 ## Introduction

 This is a Go Web framework inspired by Nest.JS and Spring, introducing similar patterns of the frameworks and adapt it to the Golang style pattern